ekowabaka/clearice/docs/5-Interactive-IO.md

 Producing Output
 ----------------
-Clearice's `Io` class provides an `output()` method which writes text to an output stream (standard output by default).
-For example to print the legendary "Hello World" to  screen you could just write:
+Clearice's `Io` class provides an `output()` method that writes text to an output stream (standard output by default).
+For example, to print the obligatory "Hello World" message, you could just write:

 ````php
 use clearice\io\Io;